 In Wicca, the power of the Moon cannot be overestimated, and indeed she is highly revered.
 The Moon is a primary Pagan Goddess.
 The powerful effect of the Moon is obvious, as it pulls the waters around our world.
-The Moon affects much more than just water.
-The very Earth under your feet has tidal movement that also follows the Moon.
-So does the air you breathe, so does the blood within your body, at least metaphorically speaking.
+The Moon affects much more than just water; the very Earth under your feet has tidal movement that also follows the Moon.
+So does the air you breathe and the blood within your body, at least metaphorically speaking.

 The Moon has five phases which are cycled through every month, these are: Full Moon > Waning Moon > Dark Moon > New Moon > Waxing Moon > Full Moon.